Toeplitz operators on the symmetrized bidisc: The Brown Halmos relations

 We progress with basic properties of Toeplitz operators.
 Although, a Toeplitz operator is defined in terms of an $L^\infty$ function, it is a difficult question of how to recognize a given bounded operator $T$ on the relevant Hilbert space as a Toeplitz operator.
 This question was answered for the Hardy space of the unit disc by Brown and Halmos in Theorem 6 of \cite{BH} where they showed that $T$ has to be invariant under conjugation by the unilateral shift.
 We show that in our context one needs both $T_s$ and $T_p$ to give such a characterization.

 \begin{definition} Let $T$ be a bounded operator on $H^2(\mathbb G)$.
 We say that $T$ satisfies the Brown-Halmos relations with respect to the $\Gamma$-isometry $(T_s, T_p)$ if \end{definition} It is a natural question whether any of the two Brown-Halmos relations implies the other.
-We give here an example of an operator $Y$ which satisfies the second one, but not the first. \begin{example} This example produces an operator that commutes with $T_p$ so that the second of the Brown-Halmos relations is obviously satisfied.
-Nevertheless, the operator does not satisfy the first one.
-We shall use the unitary equivalences we established in Section 1 for this example.
-We define an operator $X$ on $H^2_{\text{anti}} (\mathbb D^2)$.
-It is enough to define it on the basis elements, and on the basis elements its action is given by
+We give here an example of an operator $Y$ which satisfies the second one, but not the first. \begin{example} This example shows that the operator $ Y $ defined in \eqref{InflateFund} does not satisfy the first of the Brown-Halmos relations.

-Then $X$ commutes with $M_{z_1 z_2}|_{H^2_{\rm anti} (\mathbb D^2)}$ clearly.
-By applying the unitary $U$, we see that $U^*XU$ commutes with $T_p$.
-Let $ Y = U^* XU$.
-We shall show that the first of the Brown-Halmos relations is not satisfied although the second one is satisfied by commutativity of $Y$ with $T_p$.
 To that end, we note that